ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 	- If `CursorIsValid(cursor)` is `false`
 		- Close the iterator and return
 	- Get the `key` from `CursorGetKey(cursor)`
-	- If `key` does not start with `prefix`
-		- Close the iterator and return
 	- Get the `value` from `CursorGetValue(cursor)`
 	- Yield the `key` and `value` from the iterator
 	- `AdvanceCursor(TreeNode)`